xolphin/xolphin-api-php/readme.md

-**IMPORTANT: This will be one of the last releases for the v1 major (except for security updates).
-We're working on a new major version (v2.x) with PHP7 support.
-From v2 onward, it will no longer be backward compatible with the v1.x releases of the wrapper.
-Also, we will no longer name the releases after our API version (which will remain at v1).**

 # Xolphin API wrapper for PHP
 xolphin-php-api is a library which allows quick integration of the [Xolphin REST API](https://api.xolphin.com) in PHP to automated ordering, issuance and installation of SSL Certificates.

 ## About Xolphin
 [Xolphin](https://www.xolphin.nl/) is the largest supplier of [SSL Certificates](https://www.sslcertificaten.nl) and [Digital Signatures](https://www.digitalehandtekeningen.nl) in the Netherlands.
-Xolphin has a professional team providing reliable support and rapid issuance of SSL Certificates at an affordable price from industry leading brands such as Comodo, GeoTrust, GlobalSign, Thawte and Symantec.
+Xolphin has a professional team providing reliable support and rapid issuance of SSL Certificates at an affordable price from industry leading brands such as Sectigo, GeoTrust, GlobalSign, Thawte and Symantec.

 ## Library installation